Life Group Meetings

 Life groups can meet in a variety of ways:

-• Some groups may find it convenient to conduct some of their meetings via Zoom (or some other conferencing service).
+- Some groups may find that, for a period of time, they need to conduct some of their meetings via Zoom (or some other conferencing service).

 Check out the following: